simdjson/simdjson_talks/cppcon2025/cppcon_2025_slides.md

 * Use the equivalent of `std::to_chars`
 * Could use SIMD if we wanted to
-  * Daniel Lemire, "Converting integers to decimal strings faster with AVX-512," in Daniel Lemire's blog, March 28, 2022, https://lemire.me/blog/2022/03/28/converting-integers-to-decimal-strings-faster-with-avx-512/.
+  * "Converting integers to decimal strings faster with AVX-512," in Daniel Lemire's blog, March 28, 2022, https://lemire.me/blog/2022/03/28/converting-integers-to-decimal-strings-faster-with-avx-512/.
 * Replace fast digit count by naive approach based on `std::to_string`
     ```cpp
     std::to_string(value).length();